freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-block-and-inline/learn-block-and-inline-question-b.md

 ## --assignment--

-Search the web for a list of block elements and a list of inline elements.
+Search the web for a list of `block` elements and a list of `inline` elements.

 ## --text--

-What is the difference between a block element and an inline element?
+What is the difference between a `block` element and an `inline` element?

 ## --answers--

-Block elements are displayed without line breaks, while inline elements are displayed with line breaks.
+`block` elements are displayed without line breaks, while `inline` elements are displayed with line breaks.

 ---

-Block elements take up the full width available, while inline elements only take up the space necessary for their content.
+`block` elements take up the full width available, while `inline` elements only take up the space necessary for their content.

 ---

-Block elements are always positioned horizontally, while inline elements are positioned vertically.
+`block` elements are always positioned horizontally, while `inline` elements are positioned vertically.

 ---

-Block elements are used for small sections of text, while inline elements are used for larger chunks of content.
+`block` elements are used for small sections of text, while `inline` elements are used for larger chunks of content.

 ## --video-solution--